MichaelMKKelly/LocalDeck-Review/Review.rev2.md

 However in fairness I am probably an "advanced user" and I am able to replicate the functionality of leds changing to follow states and whatnot easily with an automation.

 I feel blueprints that help achieve this would be a better option as it stops the need for users to use the builder tool and adopt the deck into it.

+Another option might be to create a "virtual integration" for Home Assistant which sits on top of and depends on the ESPHome integration but can add extra configuration.

 However, that's just my opinion and I am also absolutely sure people are happy with the current "designed method of use".

 At this point there is not much functional difference between Rev 1 and Rev 2.